vlad-aleksandrov/spring-cache-aerospike/README.md

 }
 ```

-More advanced configurations can extend `AerospikeCacheConfiguration`} instead.
+More advanced configurations can extend `AerospikeCacheConfiguration` instead.

 # Configuration